 Defendants usually don’t realize their guilty plea was involuntary at the time they enter it.
 This is because involuntary pleas are almost always based on a misunderstanding, misrepresentation, or ineffective assistance on the part of plea counsel.
 It takes awhile for the defendant to realize what has happened.

 Trying to undo a guilty plea is never easy.
-Defendants often fail to understand the legal significance of what they’ve signed off on.
+Defendants often fail to understand the legal significance of what they’ve signed.
 If you’re regretting entering a guilty plea and want to fight it, ring up a good criminal appeal attorney, because, as you’ll see below, the strategy you need to fight it depends on the procedural details of the case and at what point in the process you realized you’d been crossed, mislead, or misadvised.

 Part 1: Papering up a Guilty Plea

 - The admonishments and stipulations

 The first thing you need to know is that all the paperwork you signed isn’t really designed to protect you, it’s designed to protect the plea and the judgment.

 The criminal justice system only works if upwards of 96 or 97 percent of the charged and indicted cases plead out.
 If everyone, or if even one in ten people, demanded a jury trial, the wheels would come off the system.
 All that talk about your right to a jury trial is great, but, trust me, the system desperately needs you to take a plea.

 And when you do take a plea, the system has a vested interest in protecting it.
 So the paperwork you sign creates a series of locks, each of which ensures that you (1) have waived all rights associated with going to trial, (2) know what the plea deal is and (3) knowingly and voluntarily want to forgo trial and take the deal.